Bug report #18295

-#1 Updated by Keith Jenkins about 2 years ago
+#1 Updated by Keith Jenkins over 2 years ago

 I was able to test this using a point layer of just 1124 points in Mickey's PostGIS database, and can confirm his observations (fast in 2.x, but very slow in 3.0.0).
 I've connected to other remote PostGIS databases without any slowness in 3.0.0.